-The period for filing an appeal expires: April 04, 2011
+The period for filing an appeal expires: May 19, 2014

-REVIEW ON THE RECORD
+REVIEW OF THE RECORD

-After a review on the record, the Board adopts the hearing examiner's findings of fact but finds that they warrant a different conclusion of law.
+After a review on the record, the Board adopts the hearing examiner's findings of fact.
+The Board makes the following additional findings of fact and reverses the hearing examiner's decision.